pyslackers/ansible-old/README.md

 * `force_build`: Force the build of a new package
 * `local_deb`: Path to the local `sirbot.deb` file to deploy
 * `local_example`: Path to the local `example.py` file to deploy

+#### How to create a `sirbot.deb` file

+1. Install the `debhelper` and `dh-virtualenv` packages

+        $ apt-get install debhelper dh-virtualenv

+2. Install the `make-deb` python module

+        $ pip install make-deb

+3. Configure the package

+        $ make-deb

+4. Build the package

+    > Make sure the package is being build with minimum a python3.5 executable

+        $ export VIRTUALENV_PYTHON=/usr/bin/python3.5
+        $ dpkg-buildpackage -us -uc

+5. (Optional) Install the package

+        $ dpkg -i sirbot_<version>_amd64.deb